jack793/Algorithm_lab/README.md

 # Algorithm_lab
-Laboratory exercises for Algorithm course - Master Deg.
-CS University of Padua
+Laboratory exercises for Algorithm course - Master's degree in CS at University of Padua

 ## Students involved
 - Berto Filippo